Engineer's degree: Mexico

+The engineer's degree in Mexico is a five to ten-year program that takes you beyond the master's degree level.
+It is a terminal degree that certifies you to practice with a license.
+Internationally, that degree can be considered to be equivalent to a doctorate in engineering.
+This can be verified through reputable sources such as Collins online translation dictionary, that translates "ingeniero" to doctor for Mexico, it gives the example Ing.
+Quintanilla ~Dr.Quintanilla..The international Engineering alliance graduate attributes and professional competencies gives the qualifications and credentials of the professional engineer in all the signatory countries Mexico and Chile included.
+The Unirank system can be used to determine the level of a five-year engineering program from an accredited and reputable school.
+For example, the engineering program at the university of Quintana roo goes from bachelor's to doctoral level according to the degree matrix level.

 Latin America

 In Latin America, a degree or title of "Ingeniero" is awarded after completing five years of college.
 This may be translated as "Engineer", however, its international academic equivalence depends on each country's educational system and can be compared to a six-year post-master's degree.
 Its award may imply obtaining a state licence to legally practice in the field or a professional certification outside the academic environment.

 Chile

-In Chile, the educational system does not strictly follow that of the United States.
-University education is structured in four cycles, as Licenciatura (bachelor's degree), Título Profesional (professional title), Magíster (master's degree) and Doctorado (doctorate or Ph.D).

-In this case, the engineer status is a general denomination for a person who has a professional title in engineering (Título Profesional en Ingeniería).
-The title is obtained after six years of study; in this way including a bachelor's degree in science, which is obtained after four years of study.

-As in other countries, students only need to obtain the bachelor's degree to enter a master's degree or doctoral program, which commonly take two and three years, respectively.
-Since a professional title will take six years of study, after obtaining this title the graduate can enroll directly into a doctoral degree.
-In this manner, the international academic equivalence of a professional title in Chile corresponds to a six-year post-master's degree.